mixxxdj/manual/source/glossary.rst

      Mixxx.

    soundcard
-   soundcards
      Another name for an :term:`audio interface`, although few audio interfaces are shaped like cards anymore.

    direct monitoring
-     A feature of many :term:`soundcards` that allows microphones and other input signals to be heard through the soundcard outputs with no perceivable latency.
+     A feature of many :term:`soundcards <soundcard>` that allows microphones and other input signals to be heard through the soundcard outputs with no perceivable latency.
 With direct monitoring, the audio interface mixes the input signal in hardware with the output signal from Mixxx.
 This